jthoth/AnnsJs/README.md

 # Description About Genetic Algorithms Knapsack Approach

 We try to solve the 0-1 Knapsack Problem (KP) using genetic algorithms, this is an optimization problem in which we used a combinatorial approach, this approach tries seeking to maximize the benefit of objects in a knapsack without exceeding its capacity.
 It was used a simple fitness **(adding the weights which was choosing then we constrain to the max capacity, being the fitness score the profit)** function due to the fact an implementation with penalties carries to odd results and the computational cost is expensive.
+Finally, it can be clearly notice that genes determine if something is stored in the bag, and an individual is a list of those choices

 ### About the code
 The implementation of the core algorithm only depend on of the encoder, I mean the encoder process the input as string and gives to the GA the rules to maximize the score.
 In addition, we build an interactive tool.